On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Acknowledgements

 \section{Acknowledgements}

 We are indebted to our colleagues A.M.
 Bloch, D.M. de Diego, F. Gay-Balmaz, D.D.
 Holm, M. Leok, A. Lewis, T. Ohsawa, and D.V.
 Zenkov for useful and fruitful discussions.
-M.J.
-Weinsten provided copious advice on using the \mcode{MATLAB} automatic differentiation toolbox \mcode{ADiGator} and fixed numerous bugs in \mcode{ADiGator} that were revealed in the course of this research.
-A.V.
-Rao provided a free license to use the \mcode{MATLAB} direct method optimal control solver \mcode{GPOPS-II} for some of this research.
-We are grateful for the comments and suggestions provided by two anonymous reviewers of an earlier version of this paper.

 This research was partially supported by the NSERC Discovery Grant, the University of Alberta Centennial Fund, and the Alberta Innovates Technology Funding (AITF) which came through the Alberta Centre for Earth Observation Sciences (CEOS).
 S.M.
-Rogers also received support from the University of Alberta Doctoral Recruitment Scholarship, the FGSR Graduate Travel Award, the IGR Travel Award, the GSA Academic Travel Award, and the AMS Fall Sectional Graduate Student Travel Grant.
+Rogers also received support from the University of Alberta Doctoral Recruitment Scholarship, the FGSR Graduate Travel Award, the IGR Travel Award, the GSA Academic Travel Award, the AMS Fall Sectional Graduate Student Travel Grant, Target Corporation, and the Institute for Mathematics and its Applications at the University of Minnesota, Twin Cities.

 \phantomsection

 \hypertarget{References}{}